xgerat/visallo/docs/getting-started/ontology.md

     ```xml
     <visallo:displayType>textarea</visallo:displayType>
     ```
 * **propertyGroup** - Allows multiple properties to be included under a unified collapsible header in the Inspector.
-All properties that match the value (case-sensitive) will be placed in a section.
+All properties that match the value (<span class="no-glossary">case</span>-sensitive) will be placed in a section.

     ```xml
     <visallo:propertyGroup xml:lang="en">My Group</visallo:propertyGroup>